LearnArtificial Intelligence

 GPT (Generative Pre-trained Transformer)

 OpenAI didn't teach the computer grammar.
 They fed it the internet and asked it to predict the next word.
-It learned concepts, logic, and reasoning as a byproduct of this prediction game. **o1: The Thinking Model** In 2025, they released the "o1" series.
-Unlike previous models that guessed the next word instantly, o1 "pauses" to think, breaking down complex problems into steps (Chain of Thought) before answering.
-This unlocked PhD-level performance in physics and math.
+It learned concepts, logic, and reasoning as a byproduct of this prediction game. **o1 to GPT-5: The Thinking Model** In 2025, OpenAI shipped the "o1" reasoning series.
+Unlike older models that guessed the next word instantly, these "pause" to think, breaking complex problems into steps (Chain of Thought) before answering.
+GPT-5 then folded that reasoning ability into the main flagship, so a single model can both chat casually and grind through PhD-level math, code, and analysis.
+The product stopped being a clever autocomplete and started behaving like a junior expert.

 Timeline